SAP-archive/fundamental-vue/README.md

 $ npm install sass-loader node-sass --save-dev
 ```

-Loading the SCSS and running your project at this point will throw some errors related to the path configuration required for icons and fonts.
+Loading the SCSS and running your project at this point will result in errors relating to the path configuration for icons and fonts.
 This is a [known issue](https://github.com/SAP/fundamental#known-issues).

-To rectify this, start by creating a directory ('scss') in your project's `src` directory.
+To rectify this, start by creating a new directory ('scss') in your project's `src`.
 Within this directory, create a main SCSS file ('main.scss') from which to manage your imports, configurations and customisations.

 Add the following to the main SCSS file:
 ```